mavenwa/expyner/README.md

 ## Contact

 If you have any questions, feedback, or inquiries about ExPyner, don't hesitate to reach out via email at [mavenwa@email.com](mailto:mavenwa@email.com).

----

-This revised version provides a more detailed overview of ExPyner's objectives and usage while removing the installation instructions.
-Feel free to adjust it further as needed!